moov-io/iso8583/README.md

 In many cases, you may want to work with types: numbers, strings, time, etc. We have got that covered!

 First, you need to define the struct that corresponds to the spec field types.
-Here an example:
+Here is an example:

 ```go
 // use the same types from message specification